Logo

 Store username/password for OpenSearch Alerting email sender account? (y / N): n

-(Re)generate internal passwords for NetBox (Y / n): y
+(Re)generate internal passwords for NetBox?
+(Y / n): y

 Users planning to install and configure sensor devices running Hedgehog Linux must perform an additional step to allow communication between a Malcolm instance and an installation of Hedgehog Linux.
 In order for a sensor running Hedgehog Linux to securely communicate with Malcolm, it needs a copy of the client certificates generated when “(Re)generate self-signed certificates for a remote log forwarder” was selected above.
 The certificate authority, certificate, and key files to be copied to and used by the remote log forwarder are located in Malcolm’s filebeat/certs/ directory; these certificates should be copied to the /opt/sensor/sensor_ctl/logstash-client-certificates directory on the Hedgehog Linux sensor.